My compressor was leaking air.

 Larry, just had a couple of questions similar, so I wrote a blog entry that addresses that issue.

-What some visitors to my about-air-compressors.com info website have done is as follows.
+What some visitors to this site have done is as follows.

 They acquired gasketing material.
 They disassembled the pump and located all the gaskets that were present.
 They then either removed them to use as a template to make new ones, or used the surface where the original gaskets were installed as a template, if the gasket was beyond removal in one piece.
 With the old gasket template as a guide, they marked the new gasket material appropriately, and cut the material to suit.